sleeplesseditor/ReactNativeAuth/README.md

 # ReactNativeAuth

 This is a simple demonstration of the use of authorization with React Native.
+The app uses Firebase for a database role.